Install dependencies

-The MCP Backup Server provides specialized backup and restoration capabilities for AI agents and code editing tools.
-It creates instant, targeted backups with agent context, preserving your thought process and intent during critical editing operations.
-Unlike Git, it's designed for quick safety checkpoints rather than comprehensive version control.
+The MCP Backup Server provides specialized backup and restoration capabilities for AI agents and code editing tools, creating instant, targeted backups with agent context.
+It's designed for quick safety checkpoints during risky edits or folder restructuring while preserving the thought process behind changes.

 npx -y @smithery/cli install @hexitex/MCP-Backup-Server --client claude